 Let’s talk about OUTFITS for your lifestyle session!
 Wondering where to start?
 I’ve created a Pinterest board with some of my top picks of the season!
 You can also browse some of my favorite places to shop – Anthropologie & Loft!

-This one is super important!
 We all have our own insecurities and we are usually a lot harder on ourselves than we would like to be!
 If you have an area of your body that you are uncomfortable with (arms, hips, etc.), don’t hesitate to let me know!
 That way, I can be on the lookout for angles you might not love and you can focus on feeling great!
 The last thing I want is for you to be worried about the fit of your clothes during our shoot, so be sure to try everything on beforehand!
-Keeping this in mind, I encourage you both to wear something that makes you feel confident and doesn’t draw unwanted attention to these areas.
+Keeping this in mind, I encourage you to wear something that makes you feel confident and doesn’t draw unwanted attention to these areas.
 Ex: if you aren’t crazy about your arms, pick something with flowy sleeves as opposed to short sleeves or tanks!

-Professional hair and makeup can be a super fun way to celebrate the occasion and will allow you to feel extra confident during your shoot!
+Professional hair and makeup can be a fun way to celebrate the occasion and will allow you to feel extra confident during your shoot!
 Tip: If you’re worried about looking tired or just want a little something special for your portraits, getting false lashes will make the most impact in your portraits!
 Another thing to note – skip the spray tan!
 Orange tones tend to pick up easily in photographs.

 If you don’t read anything else on this page, READ THIS!!
 I generally recommend avoiding small prints such as plaid or polka dots, orange/rust, black, and neon/super bright colors.
 Instead, stick with softer colors, jewel tones, or neutrals.
 Some of the most flattering colors are are blush, gray, light blues and greens, and creams.
 These colors will result in a more light and airy look to your images!